Akai1401/Basic-Blockchain-Demo/README.md

 # Basic Blockchain Demo

-Super basic demo about how blockchain work by Javascript
+A super basic demo of how blockchain works using JavaScript

 ![Demo Image](./demo.png 'Demo Image')